Table of Contents

 Use of the weed killer has skyrocketed over the past few years with the use of Roundup Ready crops, which now account for most corn and soybean crops grown in the U.S. Roundup Ready crops are genetically modified to be resistant to the inhibiting properties of the chemical glyphosate, so growers can spray the weed killer without it affecting the growth of the crop.

-Unfortunately, the same chemical that has helped farmers across the country increase their yields has been determined to be a “probable” human carcinogen.
+Unfortunately, the same chemical that has helped farmers across the country increase their yields has been determined to be a “probable” human carcinogenic by the World Health Organization’s International Agency for Research on Cancer (IARC).
 In fact, Roundup has been associated with an increased risk for the development of non-Hodgkin lymphoma and other cancers and conditions.

 If you have developed cancer after being exposed to Roundup weed killer, or if you lost a loved one who used Roundup, you may be eligible to seek financial compensation for your injuries and losses.
-Call us now to learn more.
+Call our law firm now for a free case review.

 Roundup Side Effects